swiss-ai-center/documentation/docs/reference/core-concepts/service.md

 [UML Diagram](../reference/core-engine.md#uml-diagram).

-This sequence diagram illustrates the interaction between an user and a service, without using the Core Engine.
+This sequence diagram illustrates the interaction between an user and a service, without using the Core engine.

 ```mermaid
 sequenceDiagram